US calls for Russian, Chinese nuclear transparency | Malay Mail

-BEIJING, Jan 30 — The United States called for more transparency today as it accused Russia and China of not fully reporting their nuclear programmes amid US threats to withdraw from a key arms control treaty.
+BEIJING, Jan 30 — The United States accused Russia and China of not fully reporting their nuclear programmes today and called for more transparency, amid US threats to withdraw from a key arms control treaty.

 A senior US official made the remarks as the five permanent members of the UN Security Council — all of them nuclear-armed powers — met in Beijing for talks on nuclear disarmament and non-proliferation.